mage-os-lab/patch-objectmanager-lazy-object/README.md

   },
 ```

-3. Install the patches as described in the composer patches documentation: https://docs.cweagans.net/composer-patches/usage/recommended-workflows/
+3. Install the patches as described in the composer patches documentation: https://docs.cweagans.net/composer-patches/usage/recommended-workflows/ Usually a `composer update` already does the job.

 ## Contributing